 “This kind of conscious eating works well when carried into our regular routines,” says Dr Shanker.

-As a nutritionist with a PhD in integrative medicine, one of Laura Holland’s favorite sayings is, “Your stomach doesn’t have teeth” – meaning wolfing down your food is not good for you.
+As a nutritionist with a PhD in integrative medicine, one of Laura Holland’s favorite sayings is “your stomach doesn’t have teeth” for a reason.

 Maddy Black, an occupational therapist, CrossFit coach and personal trainer from Australia who is based in Abu Dhabi, promises “amazing results” if you just take the time for 10 slow, deep breaths before you start to eat.